Zeal8bit/Zeal-WebEmulator/README.md

 Features of the emulator itself implemented:

 * Debugger: breakpoints, step, step over instruction, continue until next breakpoint
-* Assembler: when the emulator reaches a breakpoint, the code at *Program Counter* is disassembled.
+* Disassembler: when the emulator reaches a breakpoint, the code at *Program Counter* is disassembled.
 Clicking on one of the instructions will toggle a breakpoint.
-A map file can be provided to specify symbols.
 * Load a binary file, loaded into ROM directly
-* Load a dump file generated from `z88dk-dis` to view assembly code while doing step-by-step debugging
+* Load a map file generated from `z88dk-z88dk` to view symbols in the assembly view when doing step-by-step debugging
-* Set breakpoints with either a **hexadecimal** PC address or a symbol (from the dump file)
+* Set breakpoints with either a **hexadecimal** PC address or a symbol (from the map file)
 * View memory content when doing step-by-step debugging
-* Dedicated tab for the UART view
+* Dedicated tab for the UART view: can send files to the emulated target

 ## TODO

 On the emulation side, the remaining tasks to do are:

 * I2C RTC set date.
 Currently, it always returns the current browser date, so writing to it will have no effect.
-* Sound support¹
+* Sound support (part of Zeal 8-bit Video Card)
-* SD Card emulation¹
+* SD Card emulation (part of Zeal 8-bit Video Card)
-* Video chip: 320x240 text mode, 320x240 graphic mode¹, sprites¹, 4-bit palettes¹, etc...
+* <s>Video chip: 320x240 text mode, 320x240 graphic mode¹, sprites¹, 4-bit palettes¹, etc...</s> **IMPLEMENTED!**

-¹: features **not** in high priority as they have not been implemented on real hardware yet.

 On the project/debugger side itself: